denevell/Natch-JerseyMVC/README.md

 * Code that does pagination - hard coded html
 * Test page indicators
 * Test for reply going to next page
+* Keep old add thread data or don't allow when not logged in

 Backlog
 -------